Why Choose Us?

 Insurance & Fees

 All of our services are priced competitively and many of our services are covered by popular insurance plans.

 Preventive Dentistry Farmersville, TX | Van Alstyne, TX

-Preventive dental procedures are provided by Drs.
-Horsley and Walker to keep your mouth healthy and to prevent the need for extensive restorative work.
+Preventive dental procedures are provided by Dr. Horsley-Teny and Dr. Cueva to keep your mouth healthy and to prevent the need for extensive restorative work.
 You can feel truly cared for and comfortable when receiving preventive dentistry in Farmersville and Van Alstyne, Texas.